Dan503/Swordion/README.md

 //if a modifier class is used by js, the "JS-" prefix goes AFTER the double dash, NOT at the start
 //(I'll explain why a little later on) .moduleName-elementName--JS-modifierName

+//"TK" stands for "Tool Kit".
+These are functional classes that serve a specific purpose .TK-functionName
 ```````````````````

 You might have noticed that this is different to the standard way of structuring BEM classes: